gcburt/Notes/Comparable.md

 }
 ```

-> In order for this struct to conform to comparable, the static function `<` is required.
+> In order for this struct to conform to comparable, the static function `<` is required. lhs/rhs (left/right hand side) are coding conventions.